 There will be 3 different planting dates and 5 seeding rates arranged in a split-plot design with 4 replications, with planting date being main plot, and seeding rates sub-plots.
 Planting populations will include the rate commonly used by many growers in the area, 310,000 live seeds/a, and two populations over and under that recommendation.
 Yield responses will be plotted against the actual number of plants/ac, taken from mid-season stand counts, using the non-linear asymptotic regression model.
 Yield components including number of plants per acre, pods per plant, seeds per pod, and seed size will also be collected and analyzed using Pearson correlation analysis.

 A variety study will be conducted in 2018 and 2019 at UNL’s Southeast Research and Extension Center (SEREC) near Mead, NE (32 inches of annual precipitation).
 Ten or more field pea cultivars will be planted in the spring (mid-March) and harvested in summer (mid-July).
-Five or more short-season sorghum varieties will be planted following harvest of field pea and harvested in early November.
-Yield data will be collected and analyzed to recommend the best yielding cultivars for double cropping field pea and grain sorghum.
-In 2019 an organic farmer will be identified to test this concept on the large scale.
+Immediately after field pea harvest, grain sorghum, corn, soybean, proso millet, sunflower, cover crop, and sorghum sudan will be planted and harvested in early November.
+Yield data will be collected and analyzed to identify the most economical double crop partner to follow field peas in the high rainfall environment of eastern NE.

 Poor seed germination derailed experiments in 2017.
 Will be completed again in 2018 and 2019.
 During 2017, emergence of the crop was around 20% despite having high germination tests.
 After collecting emergence data and soil moisture data, it was determined that the data would have minimal importance and would not hold up to peer review due to the poor stand.
 Therefore, it was determined that resources would be preserved to conduct the experiment in 2018 and 2019.
 The early planting date at two locations of the agronomic study were just planted on March 8 and March 9.